 These open-air toilets are on the side of Saint Catherine's Cathedral in Brussels, Belgium.

-Other Belgian plumbing details shown on the dedicated page include a second cathedral, this one in Saint-Hubert in the Ardennes region of southern Belgium, with a sign prohibiting urinating against the side of the church.
+Other Belgian plumbing details include a second cathedral, this one in Saint-Hubert in the Ardennes region of southern Belgium, with a sign prohibiting urinating against the side of the church.
 There is no single rule in Belgium about church urination; sometimes it is encouraged and sometimes it is prohibited.

 A picture from the Mappa Mundo bar in Brussels shows the typically Belgian open urinal and common washing area.

 There are pictures of toilets on board Belgian trains, from the high speed Thalys to regional trains in the Ardennes.

 Finally, I have a separate page dedicated to the famous statues in Brussels including Mannikin Pis.

 That's right, this small statue is one of the most popular tourist attractions in Belgium.
 Mannikin Pis has recently been joined by Jeanneke Pis and Zennike Pis, a girl and a dog.
 They are all plumbed for realistic operation.

 Britain is a diverse island, with three nations (England, Scotland, and Wales) and history going back to the Stone Age.
 These toilets are from the Roman fortifications at Vercovicium Fort, a part of Hadrian's Wall, in northern England.

 This toilet is much more recent, but it still dates back to the 19th Century.
 It is in a museum display case, as it's an example of 19th Century Scottish industrial output at the National Museum in Edinburgh.